 If you’re just starting out in the industry, or thinking about trying on an AC hat, you might be wondering where to start.
 Everyone finds their own way, but here are some tried and true approaches.

-If you’re working as a general set PA, there are some reliable ways to build connections with the camera team.
-Things as simple as learning their coffee orders, offering to help charge their batteries overnight, and bringing them labeled water bottles, go a long way.
+If you’re working as a general set PA, there are ways to build connections with the camera team.
+Things as simple as learning their coffee orders, offering to help charge batteries overnight, and bringing them labeled water bottles, go a long way.

 Some shows hire an entry-level utility, who learns as they go as a sort of camera department PA.
 (Not to be confused with an experienced digital utility position.)
 This role gets different names and duties depending on region, union status and the individual project - camera PA, camera utility, truck loader, camera attachment, camera intern.
 Regardless of what it’s called, the hiring process and the luck required to land this role are pretty universal.
 You have to know someone, or be at the right place/right time, or be good at detective work re: what shows are in the area and who’s crewing up.

-Many ACs, including myself, will make an effort to invite newer cam PAs and 2nd ACs to work on a slightly lower rate or shorter shoot.
+Many ACs, including myself, will make an effort to invite newer cam PAs and 2nd ACs to work on a low budget or short-term shoot.
 That gives me a chance to get to know them, see how they act on set, and decide if I can trust them on a high stakes job.

 Shadowing on camera preps can be a win-win for you and the 1st AC you’re learning from.
 I appreciate a hand with labeling cases, testing tripods, and setting up monitors, and as a newer camera department member a prep is a great place to ask questions and get comfortable with the gear.
-And also just to show that you’re invested in learning about all the parts of an AC’s job, not just the more “glamorous” aspects of working on set.
+And also just to show that you’re invested in learning about all the parts of an AC’s job, not just the “glamorous” on-set stuff.

 Facebook job postings are a wild west.
 As I mentioned you need to reply within 5-10 minutes, and be confident about negotiating rates and working conditions.
 You may see a terrible, “for credit only” music video posted right next to a $750/10 union opportunity.
 Take care of yourself and you can make some good connections.